AVAniketh0905/fluidspy/CODE_OF_CONDUCT.md

 ## Attributions

-This Code of Conduct was forked from the code of conduct from the [Python Software Foundation](https://www.python.org/psf/conduct/) and adapted by fluidspy Community.
+This Code of Conduct was forked from the code of conduct from the [Python Software Foundation](https://www.python.org/psf/conduct/) and adapted by fluidspy Community .